tollefj/TDT4310/labs/lab1_description.md

-# Introductory exercise: Large language models (LLMs) and the latest developments
+# Lab 1, Large language models (LLMs) and the latest developments
 ### Published: Monday, Jan.
 8, 2024
 ### Deadline: Tuesday, Jan.
-16, 2024
+23, 2024

 Due to the immense impact of LLMs since the introduction of ChatGPT in November 2022, we encourage students to delve into topics related to LLMs before going into the basics of computational linguistics.
 Some suggested material is listed below, but you are expected to find reliable information from other sources as well to cover the questions.